seanhogge/active_translation/README.md

 By calling `translations_missing?`, you can get `true` if any translations are missing.
 This is a complex question, and is `false` unless:

 - any automatic translation attributes are not blank
-- any automatic translation attributes are missing an entry for any locale
+- any automatic translation attributes are missing an entry for any locale (in addition to not being blank)

 So if you have `translates :title, manual: :name, into: :all` and your app supports `:fr` and `:es`, you will get `true` if:

 - the `title` has been translated into `:es`, but not `:fr`
 - no translations exist at all
+- the `name` has been translated into both `:es` and `:fr` but `title` hasn't been translated
+- the `name` has been translated into both `:es` and `:fr` but `title` has been translated into only one locale

 and you will get `false` if:

+- translations conditions are not met, regardless of the presence or absence of any translations
 - the `title` column is blank (`nil` or empty string)
 - the `title` column has been fully translated but the `name` column has not been (manual attributes are ignored)
 - the `title` column has been fully translated, but the `title` column has changed since the translation in a way that doesn't trigger callbacks

 This has limited value, but is provided in case you need to handle situations in which models change without triggering callbacks.

-> NOTE: `translations_missing?` will _always_ return `false` if the conditions you passed (`if` & `unless`) are not met

 ##### fully_translated?(auto_or_manual_or_all)

-By calling `fully_translated?`, you can get `true` if all attributes are translated.
+By calling `fully_translated?` with no arguments, you can get `true` if all attributes are translated.
 This ignores manual attributes by default.

 There are some special symbols you can pass to change the scope of "fully."
 If you pass `:all` or `:include_manual`, then you will get `true` only if all automatic _and_ manual attributes have a translation.